-The related themes of transparency, communication, engagement and education emerged as the most important areas that need to be addressed, when it comes to ISRW and nuclear energy.
-There is a need for broad, diverse and comprehensive engagement especially with communities that may be directly impacted, as key to making good decisions on this issue.
-Participants expressed that engagement also needs to include ongoing relationship building with communities as a way to ensure we are able to work together to address emerging issues in the future and to support intergenerational stewardship rather than checking a box as "consultation".
-Relationships built on trust and transparency as well as providing education that would support participation in the decision-making process were emphasized as imperative.
+The related themes of transparency, communication, engagement, education, and Reconciliation emerged as the most important areas that need to be addressed when it comes to the ISRW and nuclear energy.
+To make good decisions on this issue, there is a need for broad, diverse, and comprehensive engagement especially with communities that may be directly impacted.
+Participants expressed that engagement also needs to include ongoing relationship building with communities to ensure we are able to work together to address emerging issues in the future and to support intergenerational stewardship rather than checking a box as "consultation".
+Relationships built on trust and transparency as well as education to support participation in the decision-making process were emphasized as imperative.
+Indigenous communities are best positioned to provide education on issues to their own communities and should be utilized.

 Participants expressed that they care about traditional lands, the environment and natural spaces, the conditions of those spaces, and having access to them.
 Indigenous participants emphasized their connection with the land and the integral relationship between the health of the land and the health of their communities.
-The values of caring for the environment and their communities was a major thread throughout the engagement sessions.
+The values of caring for the environment and for communities were a major thread throughout the engagement sessions.
 Indigenous participants emphasized that they see this as part of their roles and responsibilities to the land, creation and future generations.

 There was expressed concern about what it might mean to have radioactive waste disposal or management facilities near where they live, how that might affect their lifestyles today and over the long term.
 They felt it was important to consider the safety issues and potential impact of facilities as well as transportation of radioactive waste on or through Indigenous communities and traditional territories.
+The need for Indigenous nations along transportation routes to be involved in transportation and safety issues as emergency first-responders, training, and services was also raised.